 - Hue City has deep historical significance and a large tourism economy.
 The program is working with local partners to develop the city’s circular economy by launching a “ReForm” plastic facility—a new market-based recycling scheme and social enterprise model focused on low-cost solutions for processing plastic and packaging waste into new materials.
 Behavior change for increased sorting and waste collection is promoted amongst households and businesses to support the success and sustainability of the system, and local government and municipal waste operators are engaged to ensure a strong enabling environment.

-- Da Nang is aggressively working to become greener and more sustainable by reducing the over 1,000 tons of waste it generates each day.
+- Da Nang is aggressively working to become greener and more sustainable by reducing the over 1,000 metric tons of waste it generates each day.
 The program is supporting the effort by developing public-private partnerships and engaging with informal waste collectors to build their capacity, support their formalization as a professional group, and align their services with increasing waste demands.

 - Bien Hoa, located near the Mekong River Delta, is a rapidly growing industrial and commercial area.
 Here, Clean Cities, Blue Ocean is working to establish and build the capacity of informal waste collector cooperatives to formalize their role in waste management, increase their collection volumes and earnings, and improve worker safety and protections.